snowman-repos/book/project_managers/README.md

 2) Record meetings.
 Scruffy scribblings on easy-to-lose bits of paper are unlikely to serve you as well as you think they might later on.
 Instead of trying to dual-focus on what's being discussed _and_ on taking down the important points, just use a recording app on your phone.
 Be honest and open about the fact that you're recording and note that you'll do it discretely.
 Name your archived recordings in a way that make sense.
 Don't record when it's unnecessary or inappropriate, e.g. budget discussions, conflict resolutions, pre-sales, etc.

+3) Try to minimise context-switching.
+By that we mean disrupting people's momentum by randomly calling meetings or interrupting them at their desks.
+Schedule meetings in advanced or wait until people take a break or appear available before going to them for quick updates.

 ### Status Reports

 Whether you're following a pseudo-agile methodology or not, it's a good idea to provide status reports at the end of each week or sprint.
 But why?
 You're already busy enough as it is, right?